Component Properties

 5. State (If Required)

-6. Other Properties (If Required)
+6. Other properties (If Required)

-7. Boolean Value(s) (If Required)
+8. Boolean (If Required)

-1. Boolean Properties.
+1. Boolean properties.

-2. Instance Properties
+2. Instance properties

-3. Text Properties
+3. Text properties

-Figma allows components to have as many properties as you require.
-For maximum usability these properties should be clearly and consistently named in the following hierarchy.
+To improve usability, these properties should be clearly and consistently named in the following hierarchy.

 Invert